https-deeplearning-ai/machine-learning-engineering-for-production-public/course4/week1-ungraded-labs/C4_W1_Lab_2_TFS_Docker.md

 In this lab you will be using TFS to deploy a dummy machine learning model locally.
 This lab is inspired by this official TF [tutorial](https://www.tensorflow.org/tfx/serving/docker).

+If you are a Windows user remember that **this lab is meant to be run using a WSL2 shell.** To open such shell use the Windows search bar and type either `wsl` or `bash`, one of these should be available if you installed WSL2 previously.

 Let's get started!

 ----------------------